-Relationship between later Good Fair Poor Total
+Relationship between later entry Good Fair Poor Total

-entry and academic
+and academic performance of

-performance of learners.
+learners.

-Frequency (f 0 ) 15 10 5 30
+15 10 5 30

+Frequency $(f_0)$

 Percentage (%) 50 33 17 100

 Source: Field Survey.

 The findings indicated that there is a positive relationship between school drop out and academic performance.
 Majority of the respondents agreed that when learners drop out of school it can affect their concentration hence poor academic performance